suikan4github/kaiten-yaki/ubuntu_en.md

 fi
 ```
 ## Format the disk
-C A U T I O N : Following scripts destroy all the data in your disk.
+C A U T I O N : Following script destroys all the data in your disk.
 Make sure you want to destroy all.

 If you want to add a new distribution to the existing distribution, following script block must be skipped.